 For example, say that a digital graphic design company offers a $200 referral reward to any affiliate marketer who directs sales to their site.
 However, the referred sale ends up being only $50, meaning that the company is paying the marketer a 300% referral fee, which seems completely illogical.

-The reality, though, is that the next time the consumer needs his or her graphic design needs filled, they are likely to go directly to the company’s site, meaning that the company pays no referral commissions at all.
+The reality, though, is that the next time the consumer needs their graphic design needs filled, they are likely to go directly to the company’s site, meaning that the company pays no referral commissions at all.
 The consumer may also refer other friends or colleagues to the company, meaning that the ongoing business created by this handsome affiliate commission made it well worth the investment.

 While such hefty commission rates are not the rule, it does help demonstrate the logic behind how commission rates will vary.

-Savvy businesses understand that by offering generous affiliate commissions, they will get more people doing work for them.
-This extensive network generates a strong client base of repeat business that will likely be commission-free for the company.
+Savvy businesses understand that they will get more people doing work for them by offering generous affiliate commissions.
+In addition, this extensive network generates a strong client base of repeat business that will likely be commission-free for the company.

 Some Companies Are in a Stronger Financial Position